marc-jones/collections/brassica.md

 Found that flowering time genes are preferentially retained in the Brassica rapa genome.

 Used a population which was a cross between oil type Yellow sarson line and a vegetable type Pak choi line.

+QTL near Brassica rapa FLC2 explains 33.5% of the observed variation in flowering time.